 Abu Dhabi until this day continues to invest a lot of money in tourism development, in business hotels and luxury resorts.
 You’ll find there quite a few museums, beautiful parks, world-class sports venues, and even one of the most luxurious hotels such as Emirates Palace Hotel 5* which interiors are often taken as a real Sheikh’s palace.

 Overall, Abu Dhabi has hotels of almost all world brands.

 If you plan to spend your holiday in this emirate, you’ll find yourself in a fairy tale, a very rich fairy tale.
 Do not expect the same number of skyscrapers or buildings on the water as there are in Dubai.
 But you’ll be definitely able to stay in luxury and have an atmosphere of nobility and elegance.

-Unlike Dubai, Abu Dhabi has no fuss, noise and endless traffic jams.
+Unlike Dubai, Abu Dhabi has no fuss, noise, and endless traffic jams.
 It is also very green – with many nature reserves, surrounded by many miraculous islands, and things to do for kids.
 Plus, there are also many beautiful beaches, including those with a blue flag.

 Beach Holiday in Abu Dhabi